AlexNguyenJJ/Teaching-Programming-Portfolio/README.md

 Click on this link to watch my video submission for ["Code Walkthrough: Events"](https://youtu.be/lVEOYpUDyTk)

 Click on this link to watch my video submission for ["Code Walkthrough: Variables"](https://youtu.be/hI2_GxdFYU4)

+Click on this link to watch my video submission for ["Code Walkthrough: Conditional Loops"](https://youtu.be/G4Axk0Fpn9E)